 You see that all the duplicate values of the column selected are removed and a fresh table is seen in front of you.

 The Layman thing that you would have done to remove duplicates is going through the entire one after another locate the duplicate and then delete them.
-The removing of duplicates from the table is the same as you remove duplicates from the Data Tab.
+The removal of duplicates from the table is the same as you remove duplicates from the Data Tab.

 Convert an Excel Table back to Normal Range

 You changed your mind and now you want to convert the Excel Table into the Normal Range of cells.
 Well, why do you want to go back to leaving such amazing Excel Table features?
-I would suggest you No, don’t do it but after all, it’s your choice.
+I would suggest No, don’t do it but after all, it’s your choice.

 1st Way: Undo Option

-If the last action you carried out was converted range of cells into a table then you can simply undo the last action performed by using the Shortcut CTRL + Z.
+If the last action you carried out was converted range of cells into a table then you can simply undo the last action performed by using the shortcut CTRL + Z.

 2nd Way: Using the Table Tools Option

 Steps to convert Excel Tables into Normal Range: